 Recreational and Cooking Fires

-An open recreational or cooking fire does not require a permit if it is contained within an area or pit less than 3 feet in diameter and 2 feet in height.
+A recreational fire is allowed if it is contained and less than 3 feet in diameter and 2 feet in height.
 These fires must be located in a cleared area at least 25 feet from any structure, power poles, vehicles, trees, brush and dead grass.
-This includes barbeque pits.
-These fires must comply with the daily burn approval notice recorded at 267-5020 or on the website.
+This includes barbecue pits.
+These fires must comply with the approved recreational burning notice recorded at 267-5020 or on the website.

-A proposed recreational or ceremonial fire that exceeds 3 feet in diameter and 2 feet in height and is smaller than 6 feet in diameter may be eligible for a residential burn permit if it follows all of the safe burning standards.
-Residential burn permits require an inspection.
-You must schedule at least two weeks prior to the event, permit and inspection fees apply.
-Please call Fire Prevention at 267-4900 to schedule or for more information.
+A proposed recreational or ceremonial fire that exceeds 3 feet in diameter and 2 feet in height and is smaller than 6 feet in diameter may be eligible for a burn permit if it follows all of the safe burning standards.
+Burn permits require an inspection.
+You must schedule at least two weeks prior to the event; permit and inspection fees apply.
+Please call Fire Prevention at 267-4901 to schedule or for more information.

 Portable Outdoor Fireplaces

-- The unit is elevated off the ground at least 12 inches.
+- the unit is elevated off the ground over a non-combustible surface

-- the use of contained barbeque grills is not dependent upon burn day approval
+- the use of contained barbecue grills is not dependent upon burn day approval